Skip to Content

 Kentucky Mule Mise en Place

-The first step is to pour freshly squeezed lime juice into a Moscow Mule mug.
+The first step in this recipe is to pour freshly squeezed lime juice into a Moscow Mule mug.

 We use a miniature angled measuring cup for this step but you can use a jigger instead.